brownplt/pyret.org/src/pyret-code/index.md

 student programmers — should not have to confront these complexities, which are irrelevant to (and often significantly interfere with) the material they are trying to learn.
-Imagine if other languages said, “We'd love to give you function calls, but the x86 instruction set doesn't contain them, so we can't — sorry!”
+Imagine if other languages said, “We'd love to give you function calls, but your machine's instruction set doesn't contain them, so we can't — sorry!”
 Yet they do the equivalent when it comes to giving you control over your computation on top of JavaScript.
 In contrast, Pyret is uncompromising.

+Third, if you want to teach a media-rich curriculum, you actually need a pretty full-featured language at least under the hood.
+For instance, Pyret's built-in support for reactive programming requires a much more sophisticated run-time system — and corresponding language features — than one that didn't offer this at all or just punted to JavaScript for this support.
+(Essentially, event-loops are first-class entities in the language.)
+We just haven't emphasized these features,focusing instead on what we can do with them in a curriculum.

-Third, we view _building an awesome teaching language_ as as a useful design discipline that necessarily entails all the features typically expected of a mature language.
+Broadly, we view _building an awesome teaching language_ as a useful design discipline that necessarily entails all the features typically expected of a mature language.
 When building a language, you're constantly confronted with questions: what to do next, how to do it,